Welcome back to the Patchstack Weekly Security Update! This update is for week 27 of 2022.

-I will also highlight a plugin affected by a CSV Injection vulnerability that, unfortunately, has not yet been patched (but of course, Patchstack Pro and Business users are protected by a virtual patch).
+We will also highlight a plugin affected by a CSV Injection vulnerability that at the time of writing this article did not have a patched update available (but of course, Patchstack paid users were protected by a vPatch).

 CSV injection occurs when websites generate CSV files and include untrusted user input within them.